nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Contact**: A contact comprises of a name, a phone number, an email, a telegram username and a role, represented as `Person` in the model
+* **Contact**: A contact comprises a name, a phone number, an email, a telegram username and a role, represented as `Person` in the model
 * **CLI**: Command Line Interface.
 This represents the interface where the user uses commands to communicate with the system
 * **GUI**: Graphical User Interface.
 This represents the graphical interface that the user can interact with
 * **User**: The individual using the app